NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Veiled in secrecy, NIHON KOHDEN does not explain to the market how they could make sockets that are flexible enough for a total five types of internal hardware, as well as being diverted for use as serial ports for self-contained kit sets.
 Almost all sales and marketing people employed in Japan Head Office have no engineering background, so there are plenty of "company secrets" that should not be discussed with the distributors or customers.

-Here are the relevant facts, and it was a quest to find a solution for limitation of panel space area to mount enough connector sockets.
+Here are the relevant facts, and it was a quest to find a solution for a small module with a front panel that did not have enough panel space area to mount all the needed connector sockets.

 To access each type of hardwarean external measurement cable with a digital parameter code stored in its plug needs to be inserted into one of the two MULTI sockets.
 These measurement cables that come with yellow coded plugs are collectively cited as Smart Cables by the manufacturer and each embedded digital parameter code pinpoints the exact type of internal hardware and software needed by a particular measurement cable.